waldemarthiel/angular-java-creditscore/github.deploy.accs.md

 	curl https://raw.githubusercontent.com/nagypeter/angular-java-creditscore/master/manifest.json -o ~/manifest.json
 	curl https://raw.githubusercontent.com/nagypeter/angular-java-creditscore/master/deployment.json -o ~/deployment.json

+!NOTE!
+When you use cURL in Windows environment keep in mind Windows use `\` (backslash) when you define `deployment.json` and `manifest.json` saving location.

 Now you have everything to deploy Creditscore demo web application using the REST API.
 Replace the neccessary values in the following example to get your version of the cURL POST request  to deploy the application.
 This example assumes Linux based shell.

 	curl -X POST -u <YOUR_ORACLE_CLOUD_USERNAME>:<YOUR_ORACLE_CLOUD_PASSWORD>\